iloveponies/120-hour-epic-sax-marathon/sudoku.markdown

 ### Subset Sum

-Subset sub is a classic problem.
+Subset sum is a classic problem.
 Here's how it goes.
 You are given:

 - a set of numbers, like `#{1 2 10 5 7}`
 - and a number, say `23`